Kipkorir-Gideon/Pawa-Assessment/README.md

 - Type a question in the input field (e.g., "What is 2+2?") and click "Submit".
 - View the AI's response below the form.
 - Check the query history on the right panel (toggleable on mobile).
-- The input field will auto-focus after each submission for quick follow-up questions.

 ## API Endpoints
 - **POST** `/api/query`: Submit a query to the LLM.